-For a complete description of the above placement options, see the NH Rules - Ed 1111.01(b), Table 1100.3 Continuum of Alternative Learning Environments - Ages 6-21.
+For a complete description of the above placement options, see the NH Standards - Ed 1111.01(b), Table 1100.3 Continuum of Alternative Learning Environments - Ages 6-21.

-Preschool children shall be educated in a setting that is appropriate to implement the IEP or IFSP.
-(Ed 1100.02 (b)) Preschool children with disabilities may receive their special education program in any of the settings listed below.
+Preschool children shall be educated in a setting that is appropriate to implement the IEP.
+(Ed 1100.02 (b))

+Preschool children with disabilities may receive their special education program in any of the settings listed below.
 (Ed 1111.02 (c) and Table 1100.3 Continuum of Alternative Learning Environments - Pre-school)

-Early childhood program: A preschool child with a disability attends an early childhood program.
+Early childhood program: A preschool child with a disability attends an early childhood program that includes at least 50% nondisabled children.

 Home: A preschool child with a disability receives all or some of his/her supports and services in the child's home.

-Special education program: A preschool child with a disability attends a special education program.
+Early childhood special education program: A preschool child with a disability attends an early childhood special education program which can include any of the classrooms described in Ed 1113.10(c)(5).

 Service Provider Location: A preschool child with a disability receives supports and services from a service provider.

-Separate school: A preschool child with a disability attends a publicly or privately operated separate day school facility designed specifically for children with disabilities.
+Separate school: A preschool child with a disability attends a publicly or privatelyoperated separate day school facility designed specifically for children with disabilities.

-Residential facility: A preschool child with a disability attends a publicly or privately operated residential school or residential medical facility on an inpatient basis.
+Residential facility: A preschool child with a disability attends a publicly or privatelyoperated residential school or residential medical facility on an inpatient basis.